 Prospective as bioherbicidal agent

-American-Nigerian Achenyo Idachaba has actually won an honor for revealing how this plant could be made use of for profit in Nigeria.
+American-Nigerian Achenyo Idachaba has actually won an honor for revealing just how this plant can be manipulated commercial in Nigeria.